data61/gnaf/README.md

 	curl -XDELETE 'localhost:9200/gnaf/'

-The index is created with a custom mapping:
+The index is created with a custom mapping with:

 	curl -XPUT 'localhost:9200/gnaf/' --data-binary @src/main/resources/gnafMapping.json